Probing quark-lepton correlation in GUTs with high-precision neutrino measurements

 \section{Abstract}

 GUTs unify quarks and leptons into same representations and predict correlations between their masses and mixing.
-We take new data of JUNO and perform numerical scans to explore the flavor space compatible with data in SO(10) GUTs.
-The quark-lepton correlation shows the preference of normal ordering for light neutrino masses, predicts favored region of the CP-violating phase in neutrino oscillations, and classifies GUT models based their testability in neutrinoless double beta decay experiments.
+We perform numerical scans in SO(10) GUTs to explore the flavor space with new data of JUNO taken into account.
+The quark-lepton correlation shows the preference of normal ordering for light neutrino masses, predicts favored region of the CP-violating phase in neutrino oscillations, and classifies GUT models based on their testability in neutrinoless double beta decay experiments.
 The quark-lepton correlation predicts mass spectrum of right-handed neutrinos, pointing to the energy scale of baryon and lepton number violation and providing sources for baryogenesis.
-We emphasize that, as the high precision measurements of neutrino physics is coming, the quark-lepton correlation will provide increasingly important role in the testability of GUTs, complementary to the proton decay measurement.
+We emphasize that, as high precision measurements of neutrino physics are coming, the quark-lepton correlation will provide increasingly important role in the testability of GUTs, complementary to proton decay measurements.